Academic grading in Hungary

-In Hungary, a 5-point grade system is used.
+In Hungary, a 5-point grade system is used in primary, secondary and higher education, which categorically evaluates the academic performance, behaviour and diligence of the student.
+The categories may be signaled via number or name.
+A singular grade is called osztályzat or érdemjegy (meaning: "merit mark"), or colloquially jegy (meaning: "mark").

+The grading is regulated by Act CXC. of 2011 on National Public Education.
+According to regulation, the performance is assessed and evaluated by the teacher, behaviour and diligence is evaluated by the homeroom teacher or form teacher, the midterm and final grades are calculated from the grades throughout the year, and the grades must not be used as disciplinary tools.

+Primary and secondary education

+In the first year of primary school, only text based evaluation is given, not grades.
+After the first year, midterm and final grades are given, calculated from the grades throughout the year.

 There are only whole numbers in report cards, but for grading exams, there are also fractions (such as 3/4, which is between 3 and 4).
 Some teachers use lines above (rarely) or under (more commonly) the numbers to draw a clearer distinction: e.g., 4- is worse than a 4 but better than a 3, a 3' (3-plus), or a 3/4 (3 < 3' < 3/4 < 4, < 4); sometimes they even use multiple lines.

 For unusually good performance, the grade 5* can be awarded, but is less frequently used in secondary schools.
 1 is the only failing grade.
-When grading a student's attitude or diligence, only the grades 2-5 are used.
+When grading a student's behaviour/conduct or diligence/effort, only the grades 2-5 are used.